alwayshigh/BTN-AutoDL/README.md

 #### *webui_username*
 #### *webui_password*
 ## Filters
-### Global Filters
 Global Filters are used to help store repetitivly used filters to reduce repeating yourself.
-You then can reference them in the [local filters](#local%20filters) using `filter=`.
+You then can reference them in the [Local Filters](#local-filters) using `filter=`.
+Below is a basic example to download The Walking Dead as 720p HDTV Scene release.

 #### EXAMPLE:
 ```